SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Acknowledgments

 \textbf{{Semantic Unit}.} In generative search systems, documents are often chunked and retrieved at the passage level.
 However, structural information of a web document is shared across all passages, making it essential to bridge this gap between document-level and passage-level information for effective retrieval.
 We therefore pair each passage $p_i \in \mathcal{P}(d)$ with the associated structural information $\mathcal{S}(d)$, creating a semantic unit $\mathcal{U}(p_i) = \mathcal{S}(d) \cup \{p_i\}$ that serves as a passage representation of $p_i$ during retrieval and reranking.

 \textbf{{Retriever.}} We employ BM25~\cite{10.1561/1500000019}, a widely adopted lexical retrieval method, as our retriever $\mathcal{R}$.
+This choice reflects the practical role of lexical retrieval as an efficient and scalable first-stage candidate generator in web-scale search systems.
 For each semantic unit $\mathcal{U}(p)$, we build a separate BM25 index for every element $u \in \mathcal{U}(p)$.
 Given a query $q$, we score $q$ against each $u$ independently, and aggregate the resulting ranks via reciprocal rank fusion to obtain the retrieval score of passage $p$:

 where $\text{rank}(q, u)$ is the rank of element $u$, and $\kappa$ is a constant.
 The top-$k$ passages are selected as candidates for reranking.

 \textbf{Reranker.} The retrieved candidates are reranked using a cross-encoder that scores each query-passage pair $(q, p)$ independently.
 Following practices in production systems (e.g., Vespa AI\footnote{\url{https://vespa.ai/}}, Google Vertex AI\footnote{\url{https://cloud.google.com/vertex-ai}}), we score relevance at the passage level rather than over entire documents.
 This approach handles cases where only specific sections of a long document are relevant to the query.